r5py/GIScience_2023/source/info/installing-miniconda.rst

 The purpose of this page is to help you to install Python and R including the required Python and R packages into your own computer for the use of this tutorial.
-**We highly recommend using** `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ to install Python.
+**We highly recommend using** `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ to install libraries (especially Python libraries).
-Miniconda comes with Python and a small number of essential packages.
+Miniconda can be used to install libraries for Python, R and Julia languages.
+It comes by default with Python and a small number of essential packages.
 Additional packages can be installed using the package management systems `mamba <https://mamba.readthedocs.io/en/latest/index.html>`_ or `conda <https://docs.conda.io/en/latest/>`__.
 Both offer similar functionality, but we suggest using mamba because it is significantly faster for installing the libraries needed for using Python for GIS.